Jonah Heim Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in the league.

-- The Orioles have a 4.04 team ERA that ranks 13th among all MLB pitching staffs.
+- The Orioles have a 4.15 team ERA that ranks 12th across all league pitching staffs.

-- Orioles pitchers combine to surrender 61 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Orioles pitchers combine to give up 64 total home runs at a rate of 1.3 per game (to rank 21st in the league).

-- Rodriguez gets the start for the Orioles, his 10th of the season.
-He is 2-1 with a 6.21 ERA and 50 strikeouts in 42 2/3 innings pitched.
+- Kremer (5-1) gets the starting nod for the Orioles in his 11th start of the season.
+He has a 4.61 ERA in 52 2/3 innings pitched, with 43 strikeouts.

-- The righty last appeared on Saturday against the Toronto Blue Jays, when he threw five innings, allowing two earned runs while giving up four hits.
+- In his most recent appearance on Sunday, the right-hander threw 5 1/3 innings against the Toronto Blue Jays, allowing one earned run while surrendering nine hits.

-- In nine games this season, the 23-year-old has a 6.21 ERA and 10.7 strikeouts per nine innings, while giving up a batting average of .297 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.